SKPVenkataSDeepthi/Data-AI-ML-Playground/Drivendata Wildlife Conservation Challenge/README.md

 I wanted a project that went beyond benchmark datasets and focused on solving a real-world problem.

 The Wildlife Conservation Challenge by DrivenData brings together computer vision and environmental impact by using camera trap images collected in the wild.
-My goal isn't only to build an accurate classifier—it's to understand the complete machine learning workflow behind production-ready image classification systems.
+My goal isn't only to build an accurate classifier, it's to understand the complete machine learning workflow behind production-ready image classification systems.

 This repository documents my learning process, experiments, successes, and failures while working through the competition.